The 2015 edition is now available at Amazon.com!

 - “Honey, I Shrunk the Kids” Movie Set Adventure.
 This enchanting playground is nothing like you’d find in your local neighborhood park.
 Children climb on larger-than-life spider webs and slide down enormous leaves and blades of grass.

 - Jedi Training Academy.
 Young Jedi Padawans are pre-selected to first train as a Jedi and then defeat Darth Vader.

 - Disney Junior – Live on Stage!
-This children’s show features Mickey Mouse and other favorites from Disney Junior such as “Mickey Mouse Clubhouse,” “Jake and the Never Land Pirates,” “Handy Manny,” and “Little Einsteins.”
+This children’s show features Mickey Mouse and other favorites from Disney Junior such as “Mickey Mouse Clubhouse,” “Jake and the Never Land Pirates,” “Doc McStuffins,” and “Sofia the First”

 - Toy Story Mania!
 Riders don 3-D glasses and use “cannons” to aim at targets and score points while trying their hand at different classic carnival games.